magarcia/magarcia.io-archived/src/pages/solid-principles-of-object-oriented-design/index.md

 ```

 But this implementation has a problem.
 In this example, `AreaCalculator`
-handles the logic to calculate the sum of the areas **AND** to output the data.
+handles the logic to calculate the sum of the areas **and** to output the data.
 What if the user wants the output in JSON?

 Here is when _Single Responsibility Principle_ comes into play. `AreaCalculator`